 How NOT To Be A Spendthrift

 When is the right time to spend money?
 This is one question that might have cropped up in your mind time and again.
 All you want is a general answer that will help you solve out the riddle.
 You have a hidden desire to splurge well, but not at the risk of landing yourself in trouble as far as your retirement fund is concerned.
-There isn’t an appropriate reply as each and every situation is different from the other, but this guide may help you in taking the correct decision.
+There isn’t an appropriate reply as every situation is different from the others, but this guide may help you in taking the correct decision.
 There are two types of people when it comes to spending money.
-The first type loves to spend each and every penny they have, and the other hardly shells out cash unless absolutely necessary.
+The first type loves to spend every penny they have, and the other hardly shell out cash unless necessary.
 But ideally, we don’t want to be spendthrifts.

 The Impulsive Buyers and Spendthrifts